gergelyacs/digital-garden/src/site/notes/Blog/About Research/What is PhD about?.md

 While passion provides the necessary direction and emotional momentum, it alone is probably not enough to complete your PhD.
 Your passion should also persist over time.
 Research is usually filled with frustration, and learning to handle it over the long term is necessary. *Perseverance*, therefore, becomes crucial, demanding that you remain purposeful, don't give up, and always find a way to work things out.
 However, too much perseverance can also be counterproductive.
 Rather than persisting simply to finish what we start, we must learn to recognize when it’s time to step back or change direction to create new opportunities.

 Fortunately, we can also [develop passion and perseverance](https://angeladuckworth.com/grit-book/) to some degree[^2].
-One way is through others: if you want to be more passionate and persevere, consider joining a research group with that culture.
+One way is through others: if you want to be more passionate and persevering, consider joining a research group with that culture.
 When you collaborate with passionate people, their enthusiasm can boost yours.
 If everybody is working hard around you, that becomes your habit too.

 You can also grow perseverance and passion from within.
 Although it is always more self-assuring to do things that we are good at and always stick to what we know, it will not necessarily enhance our perseverance.
 If you focus on what you cannot do or don't know rather than what you know, and deliberately practice/learn to improve, then your perseverance also strengthens[^3].